 32.3.8.3.1 Introduction

-The structure of the WUR-Sync Field depends on the MCS of the data field.
-For MCS0 the duration of the WUR-Sync Field is 128 µs.
-For MCS1 the duration of the WUR-Sync Field is 64 µs.
-The WUR-Sync Field is used by the receiver for packet detection, symbol timing recovery and determination of the MCS.
+The structure of the WUR-Sync Field depends on the Data Rate of the data field.
+For LDR the duration of the WUR-Sync Field is 128 µs.
+For HDR the duration of the WUR-Sync Field is 64 µs.
+The WUR-Sync Field is used by the receiver for packet detection, symbol timing recovery and determination of the Data Rate.

 32.3.8.3.2 Cyclic Shift for WUR-Sync Field